 User self-monitoring must be conducted in accordance with federal pretreatment requirements as specified in 40CFR§403 and analytical techniques specified in 40CFR§136.
 A Certification of Analysis (COA) detailing the results must be submitted with a properly completed Self-Monitoring Compliance Report (SMCR) form and Chain of Custody (COC) documentation.
 The SMCR requires the user to review the analytical results prior to submittal, to notify the NBC of any violation within twenty-four (24) hours of becoming aware of the violation and to enter the analytical report identification number on the SMCR.
 The SMCR notifies the users of the NBC requirement to resample their wastewater for any parameters violating standards.
-This resampling must be done and results submitted within thirty (30) days of becoming aware of the violation.
-The SMCR also requires the user to notify the NBC of the reasons for the violation and the steps and time frame necessary to correct the violations.
+This resampling must be done and results submitted within thirty (30) days of becoming aware of the violation and the steps and time frame necessary to correct the violations.
 This form must be signed by an authorized agent of the company.
 A sample SMCR is provided in ATTACHMENT VOLUME I, SECTION 3.